-I use Walther's 9mm Q5 Match.
-Ready to go right out of the box, the Q5 is truly unique.
+I use Walther's 9mm PDP.
+Ready to go right out of the box, the PDP is truly unique.
 I have never had a competition gun that I didn't need to modify until now.
-The trigger is 5.6 pounds and incredibly smooth with a crisp break, making it the best striker fire trigger on the market.
-I find the gun to be easy to handle; the lightweight slide reduces recoil and allows me to get my sight aligned quickly after firing a shot.
-The Q5 helps me in many ways, but its unconditional reliability truly blew me away.
+The trigger is under 5 pounds and incredibly smooth with a crisp break, making it the best striker fire trigger on the market.
+I find the gun to be easy to handle; the lightweight slide cycles the slide very fast and allows me to get my sight aligned quickly after firing a shot.
+The PDP helps me in many ways, but its unconditional reliability truly blew me away.
 Even in the harshest conditions and after 10,000 rounds going through it without cleaning, it stayed consistent, reliable, and accurate.

 For PCC division, using a reliable magazine is very important.
 I am running KCI USA 33rd magazines.
 This magazine runs very reliably even with aftermarket basepads installed.
 My current PCC magazine setups are 33 round mag, 43 round mag (with +10 TF basepad), and 52 rounds (Goliath +20 TF basepad).
 I also use their 17 round magazines on both pistol and rifle with great success.
 What stands out about this magazine compared to other companies' is all of their Glock magazines have metal parts on the areas where the mags typically wear out after heavy use, causing them to last longer and function more reliably.